 Our Staff & Volunteers

 We have paid nursery staff in each room who are scheduled for every Sunday, ensuring consistency for your child.
 All of our nursery staff are CPR and first aid trained, have passed background checks and have experience caring for children.
-We strive to maintain our staff to child ratio of 1:3 for the nursery and 1:5 for the toddlers and 2’s, and there are always at least two adults in each room.
-Our volunteers also have training and experience with children, have filled out an application, and passed a background check.
-You can easily identify the staff and volunteers by their blue aprons.
+We strive to maintain our staff to child ratio of 1:5 and there are always at least two adults in each room.
+Our volunteers also have training and experience with children, have filled out an application and passed a background check.
+You can easily identify the staff and volunteers by their aprons.

-We use 2 rooms in the Children’s Pavilion, one for infants and one for toddlers & 2’s.
-We are fortunate to share facilities with our Infant Care Center (a weekday daycare program), which means all of our rooms meet strict state licensing requirements for safety and are age appropriate.
+We are fortunate to share facilities with our Infant Care Center (a weekday daycare program), which means our rooms meet strict state licensing requirements for safety and are age appropriate.
 In each room we have our own toys and activities for Sundays.
-The infant room is equipped with a phone in case of emergencies as well as a pager system to reach parents anywhere on campus.
+The rooms are equipped with a landline phone in case of emergencies.
+The main room we are currently using is room 102 in the Children’s Pavilion.

 Health & Hygiene